-It is, of course, important that not only your child with FH but ALL children maintain a healthy diet, be physically active and avoid smoking, so as to minimise their future risk of heart disease.
+It is important that all children with or without FH maintain a healthy diet, be physically active and avoid smoking, to minimise their future risk of heart disease.

-FH is relatively easy to diagnose and finding out if you have it at a younger age is really important.
-Treatment works better when started early, before high levels of cholesterol can cause any damage to your blood vessels.
+FH is relatively easy to diagnose, and finding out if you have it at a young age is really important.
+Treatment works better when started early, before high levels of cholesterol can cause any damage to the blood vessels.

-The FH paediatric Registry received a grant to translate these HEART UK booklets into other languages including Czech, Flemish, French, German, Greek, Spanish, Portuguese and Norwegian.
+The FH Paediatric Register received a grant to translate these HEART UK booklets into other languages including Czech, Flemish, French, German, Greek, Spanish, Portuguese and Norwegian.

 The book shows how to draw an FH family tree and to prepare healthy food frequency charts and things you can do to keep fit.
 It also suggests ways to explain to class mates about FH in a “show-and-tell” format that is appropriate for different age groups.

 This animated book was developed by colleagues in Holland and we thank them for allowing its translation into English.
 This was carried out by Phil Rowlands and Steve Humphries with colleagues from the UK Children’s FH Register, which is supported by a grant from the International Atherosclerosis Society.